firebase/firebase-js-sdk/packages/auth/README.md

 ### Integration testing with the production backend

-Currently, MFA TOTP and password policy tests only run against the production backend (since they are not supported on the emulator yet).
+Currently, MFA TOTP, password policy, and reCAPTCHA Enterprise phone verification tests only run against the production backend (since they are not supported on the emulator yet).
 Running against the backend also makes it a more reliable end-to-end test.

+#### TOTP

 The TOTP tests require the following email/password combination to exist in the project, so if you are running this test against your test project, please create this user: